Ocean Park Hong Kong: Adventure Zone (2024–28)

 A plan for an adventure zone to replace the Park's Adventure Land area first emerged in 2020, when the Park asked the HKSAR for HK$10 billion to fund its long-anticipated expansion plan, which includes replacing Adventure Land with Adventure Valley and replacing Raging River with a luge track.
 When this plan was suspended and replaced by the rebirth plan, the concept of Adventure Valley was retained and presented as 'Adventure Zone', but now built and operated by an external operator instead of internally.
 Some key attractions in the area include a 'X-Raycer', an Alpine Coaster, Ziplines and Tubing.
-Construction for the area started in late 2024 and the area will be completed in mid 2028.
+Construction for the area started in late 2024 and the area will be completed in early mid 2028.

 Tai Shue Wan Pier

 Along with Adventure Zone, the construction of a pier at Tai Shue Wan was also proposed in the rebirth plan to better connectivity between the Resort and the Southern District.
 A temporary pier, funded by the Ocean Park opened on 8 August 2023, provided good ferry service to and from the Resort during the first few months of its debut.
 A permanent structure is set to replace the existing temporary boat pier, with construction starting in 2025 and completion later in the decade.